 Common Opium Effects

-Like any drugs or alcohol, regular use of opium increases your tolerance, so eventually you’ll need a bigger dose to achieve the same opium effects.
+Like any drugs or alcohol, regular use of opium increases your tolerance, so eventually, you’ll need a bigger dose to achieve the same opium effects.
 This is known as an increased tolerance which is a direct result of excessive use.
 And, one of the defining characteristics of developing a dependence on opium.
 Additionally, because opium users grow to like the sense of calmness and ease they feel when they are high, it can cause increased anxiety and mental issues when the person is not high.
-Thus the vicious cycle of using and trying to stop is born.
+Thus, the vicious cycle of using and trying to stop is born.
 After long term use, an opium user can even actually begin to physically crave the substance, making it even harder to stop.
 Plus, when opium is not used by a person who’s physically dependent, they can experience agitating withdrawal symptoms including cramping of the muscles, insomnia, anxiety, sweating, nausea, vomiting, diarrhea, mood swings, and runny nose.

 If you think opium addiction doesn’t sound so bad, think again.
 There are many negative opium effects that you don’t want to experience.
 Most people abuse opium for the euphoria it produces along with pain relief.
 And, while the short term “high” effects may help in the present moment, the prolonged negative effects can be dire.

 Constipation is one of the worst side effects, with very uncomfortable results.
 Along with that comes itching and scratching, which can get so severe that people scratch at themselves until they bleed.
 It isn’t uncommon for opium and opioid users to come to rehab with sores and scratch marks all over their face and body.
 Nausea and vomiting is another unpleasant side effect brought on by opium use.
 It can lead people to lose large amounts of weight because they have no desire to eat.
 And when they do eat, they can’t keep it down.
 Other side effects can include sleepiness or “nodding out”, overall weakness, dizziness, and even seizures.

 As you can see, opium effects can wreak havoc on your mind and body.
 Opium addiction is incredibly difficult to overcome, but it can be done in a professional setting.
-If you or someone you know if suffering from opium addiction, get help as soon as possible.
+If you or someone you know is suffering from opium addiction, get help as soon as possible.
 Here at Willow Place for Women, we help women struggling with all kinds of substance abuse issues.
 If you’re looking for a place of support to recover, consider speaking with us confidentially today.
 And, remember, you can live a life free from addiction.